-Immediately clean and disinfect the station during a spill or other incident.
-This will help to prevent the spread of contaminants.
+Furthermore, it is critical to immediately clean and disinfect the station during a spill or other incident.
+This will help prevent the accumulation and spread of harmful contaminants.

-An eyewash station is a vital piece of safety equipment in a manufacturing facility with a potential for exposure to hazardous chemicals.
+An eyewash station is a vital piece of safety equipment in a manufacturing facility with a risk of exposure to hazardous chemicals.
 By following the proper location requirements and design guidelines, you can ensure that your station is effective and compliant with safety regulations.